ionic-team/ionic-portals/website/docs/how-to/multiple-portals-multiple-web-apps.md

 ### iOS

-Setting up multiple Portals is as easy as declaring another Portal in the PortalManager.
-No further code is neccessary and each Portal will function independently.
+Setting up multiple Portals is as easy as initializing another Portal.

 <Tabs
     defaultValue="swift"